 At the end of the semester, students will also take part in a Professional Development Workshop to further explore different aspects of the work that deals with different groups of migrants both in Israel and internationally.

-Migrants, Asylum Seekers and Refugees: Legal and Ethical Issues (3 cr)- Dr. Tally Kritzman-Amir and Adv.
+Asylum Seekers and Refugees: Legal and Ethical Issues (3 cr)- Adv.
+Hanny Ben-Israel and Adv.
 Yonatan Berman

 International Migration in International Relations (3 cr) - Prof. Gallya Lahav

 Over and above the academic courses, students will also get a chance to gain practical skills and engage in a professional development workshop with presenters from international and local organizations working in the field of migration.